-This bill would amend Section 390 of the Education Law to expand the definition of the term "eligible employees" as it applies to eligibility to join the State University of New York Optional Retirement Program (ORP).
-The definition would now include any person initially hired on or after January 1, 2020 and who would otherwise be eligible for membership in the New York State Teachers' Retirement System (NYSTRS) or the New York State and Local Retirement System (NYSLRS).
-Currently only new employees with an annual salary of \$75,000 or more and who are not represented by a collective bargaining unit are given the choice between joining a public retirement system (NYSTRS, NYSLRS) or the ORP.
-Newly hired employees of participating employers of NYSTRS whose immediately preceding employment was with another department, division or agency of the State of New York would not be deemed an eligible employee.
-It is not possible to determine the total annual cost to the employers of members of the New York State Teachers' Retirement System since the number of newly hired employees who would choose to participate in the ORP each year cannot be estimated.
-The number of new entrants to the System could potentially decline each year if some newly hired employees opt to participate in the ORP.
+This bill would amend Section 390 of the Education Law to broaden the definition of the term "eligible employees" as it applies to eligibility to join the State University of New York Optional Retirement Program (ORP), otherwise known as the Voluntary Defined Contribution Program (VDC).
+The definition would be expanded to include any person initially hired on or after January 1, 2022 who would otherwise be eligible for membership in the New York State Teachers' Retirement System (NYSTRS) or the New York State and Local Retirement System (NYSLRS).
+Currently only new employees with an annual salary of \$75,000 or more and who are not represented by a collective bargaining unit must choose between joining the public retirement system (NYSTRS, NYSLRS) or the ORP/VDC.
+A newly hired state employee whose prior employment, immediately preceding such state employment, was with another department, division, or agency of the state shall not be deemed to be an eligible employee.

+It is not possible to determine the total annual cost to the employers of members of the New York State Teachers' Retirement System since the number of newly hired employees who would choose to participate in the ORP/VDC each year cannot be estimated.
+This bill represents a fundamental change in the structure of public retirement benefits and would substantially impact their funding.
+The number of new entrants to the System could potentially decline each year if some newly hired employees opt to participate in the ORP/VDC.
 The System's outstanding liability under the defined benefit plan is funded over the average future remaining working lifetime of its members.
-Thus if the System experiences a large decline in the number of new entrants each year, this funding period would decrease resulting in potentially increasing costs to employers.
-It is strongly recommended that a full actuarial analysis and report be completed to fully and more quantitatively gauge all the potential costs A. 5413 and implications before a structural change of this magnitude is undertaken.
+Thus, if the System experiences a large decline in the number of new entrants each year, this funding period would decrease, resulting in potentially increasing costs to employers.
+It is strongly recommended that a full actuarial analysis and report be completed to gauge all the potential costs and implications fully and more quantitatively before a structural change of this magnitude is undertaken.